-Public Works recently completed updating the TIMF program, which was approved by the Board of Supervisors on August 4, 2015.
+Per statute, Public Works conducts periodic updates of the TIMF program, with the most recent having been approved by the Board of Supervisors on August 4, 2015.
 This update took effect on November 1, 2015 and brought the TIMF program into conformance with the current General Plan update, including updated land use and growth projections.
-In addition, a resolution was approved on December 8, 2015 amending regulations to add Agricultural Exemptions for development determined to have minimal impact on County.
-The previous update of the TIMF program was completed and approved by the Board of Supervisors in June 2008.
+In addition, a resolution was approved on December 8, 2015 amending regulations to add Agricultural Exemptions for development determined to have minimal The previous update of the TIMF program was impact on County. completed and approved by the Board of Supervisors in June 2008.
 As part of that update, the previously existing twelve (12) fee areas were consolidated to four (4) Fee Benefit Zones.
 This minimized cross-boundary project limits, allowed for some growth and development in every zone, and simplified the program for the public and administration.
 In addition, the June 2008 update addressed the creation of the RTIF by the County in 2006, whereby the TIMF program project list was updated to ensure no overlaps existed between the two programs.